Quick start¶

 This page walks you from "I have an OpenAPI document" to "I have a typed

 Python client I can import and call."
-Five minutes, four commands.
+Five minutes, three commands.

 For a tour of every API surface the generated client exposes — filters, sorts, pagination, actions, async, error handling, retries — see Using the client.